R

 Transfer Progress

 Displays current transfer speed, estimated time remaining, file count, and the name of the file currently being processed.
+On SSD sources the file tree is scanned in parallel with the transfer, so the total file count and progress bar denominator appear immediately rather than after a slow sequential enumeration.

 Multi-threaded Transfers